wordofwarning/wordofwarning.org/hab/worksahead/index.md

 Our **[fourth Works Ahead](/archive/2015-worksahead)** took place in April 2015 at Contact, with a double-bill from Nathan Birkinshaw + Jamil Keating: two young male artists questioning manliness in this digitised, disembodied, discombobulated era… See their [image gallery](/galleries/2015-woah).

-Our **[fifth Works Ahead](/current/2016-worksahead)** takes place 3+4 June 2016 at Contact, with four artists at different stages in their careers: micro-performances in hidden spaces from Terri Donovan + Afreena Islam; a performance double bill from Lucy McCormick + Top Joe.
-They're all at the very beginning of their explorations…
+Our **[fifth Works Ahead](/current/2016-worksahead)** takes place 3+4 June 2016 at Contact, with two very different double bills from four artists at different stages in their careers: Terri Donovan + Afreena Islam; Top Joe + Lucy McCormick.
+Different stages, different scales, still Works Ahead…

-Works Ahead 2016 is co-commissioned by hÅb + Contact; supported using public funding by Arts Council England + funded by Manchester City Council.
+Works Ahead 2016 is commissioned and produced by hÅb and Contact; supported using public funding by Arts Council England + funded by Manchester City Council.
+Project Mentor: Peader Kirk
-Project Mentor: Peader Kirk | <a href="http://worksahead.org" target="_blank">worksahead.org</a> | <a href="http://twitter.com/hashtag/WorksAhead" target="_blank">#WorksAhead</a>
+<a href="http://worksahead.org" target="_blank">worksahead.org</a> | <a href="http://twitter.com/hashtag/WorksAhead" target="_blank">#WorksAhead</a>